-It pains me to put a Glock on my list because I’m not a fanboy.
-There are other pro-shooters out there who swear by them, and who am I to argue with the pros?
+It pains me to put a Glock on my list because I'm not a fanboy.
+Other pro shooters swear by them, and who am I to argue with the pros?

-I listed the 19 because it is chambered in 9mm, which is an excellent choice for self-defense.
-Its polymer frame, although lightweight, aids in absorbing the recoil making it one of the best handguns for newbies.
+I listed the 19 because it is chambered in 9mm, an excellent self-defense choice.
+Its polymer frame, although lightweight, aids in absorbing the recoil, making it one of the best handguns for newbies.

-It does have the trigger safety to help reduce negligent discharges.
+It does have trigger safety to help reduce negligent discharges.

 Furthermore, Glocks are arguably the most reliable handgun in the world, so there's also that.

-The PX4 is an uber-safe, comfortable and reliable handgun that some people overlook simply because it isn’t as popular as the others on this list.
+The PX4 is an uber-safe, comfortable, reliable handgun that some people overlook simply because it isn't as popular as the others on this list.

 Having a manual safety/de-cocker that needs to be disengaged before it can be fired is positive in the minds of some new shooters.

-Plus, once you disengage the safety, you’ll have a long double-action trigger, unless you pull the hammer back.
-It is available in 9mm, .40S&W, and .45 auto colt pistol.
+Plus, once you disengage the safety, you'll have a long double-action trigger, unless you pull the hammer back.
+It is available in 9mm, .40S&W, and .45 auto colt pistols.